kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 Make sure to check under `Settings` ➡️ `Network` and see if `IPv6` is deactivated.

-> Don’t forget to disable/remove IPv6 on your **phone** as well — and make sure you're only using your safe DNS servers.
+> Don;t forget to disable/remove IPv6 on your **phone** as well - and make sure you're only using your safe DNS servers.

 ##### 🔍 How to Check If IPv6 Is Fully Disabled (CLI Style)